AMSterling/little_esty_shop_bulk_discounts/doc/user_stories.md

 As a merchant,
 When I visit my merchant items index page
-Then I see two sections, one for "Enabled Items" and one for "Disabled Items" And I see that each Item is listed in the appropriate section
+Then I see two sections, one for "1 Items" and one for "Disabled Items" And I see that each Item is listed in the appropriate section
 ```